U.N. calls for protecting gay rights worldwide

 A lesbian couple in Brazil were allegedly beaten at a police station and forced to perform oral sex, according to the report.

-Currently 76 countries have laws that are used to criminalize behavior on the basis of sexual orientation or gender identity, it said, calling for their repeal.
+Currently 76 countries have laws that are used to criminalise behaviour on the basis of sexual orientation or gender identity, it said, calling for their repeal.

 "Such laws, including so-called 'sodomy laws', are often relics of colonial-era legislation ...
 Penalties range from short-term to life imprisonment and even the death penalty," it said.